ugueto/cli-log-analysis/README.md

 NOTES:
 The application includes (compressed) sample data for testing purposes.
-First, extract the .log file and use it for testing.
+Extract the .log file and use it for testing.
-For example, after extracting, try this command from the app directory: "python main.py "./sample_data/access.log" "./results.json" -s" and see the results in the results.json file.
+For example, try this command from the app directory: "python main.py "./sample_data/access.log" "./results.json" -s" and see the results in the results.json file.

 In order to use this app, you must have a log file in the same format as the sample data.
 If not, please use the sample data.

-_To be developed in future versions_:
+_Being developed for future versions_:
-- Bug fixes.
+- Bug fixes [ ]
-- Multiple files/directory as input_path.
+- Multiple files/directory as input_path [ ]
-- Different log formats will be supported.
+- Different log formats will be supported. [ ]
-- Clean up software design.
+- Clean up software design [ ]
-- Implement unit testing.
+- Implement unit testing [ ]
-- Implement an -a (all) operation.
+- Implement an -a (all) operation [ ]

 (Different formats will be supported in later versions)